© 2026 KPCW

 It’s not yet clear which type of town the one in Browns Canyon would be.

-The area is not densely populated.
-Nearly all of Browns Canyon is zoned for agriculture and one residential unit per 80 acres.
+Browns Canyon is not densely populated.
+Nearly all of it is zoned for agriculture and one residential unit per 80 acres.